 Shoulder Injury Related to Vaccine Administration (SIRVA) is a common vaccine injury reported in vaccine lawsuits.
 It occurs when the vaccine is administered too high up on the arm.
 Can you sue for SIRVA?
 Consult a vaccine attorney to know if you can have a SIRVA lawsuit.

-Generally, SIRVA cases will be settled within six months-one year.
-However, the settlement time for the lawsuit may vary depending upon complication of the case.
+Generally, SIRVA cases will be settled within six months-one years.
+However, the settlement time for the lawsuit may vary depending upon the complications of the case.

 No. The Federal government had provided immunity to vaccine manufacturers like Pfizer and Moderna from liability related to vaccination against COVID-19.
 This policy was amended by the Public Readiness and Emergency Preparedness (PERP) Act.

-Vaccine lawsuits demand the injury to last more than 6 months after the date of vaccination.
-In case the injury resulted in hospitalization or ended up in a surgery, then you may have a chance for a claim.
+Vaccine lawsuits demand the injury to last more than six months after the date of vaccination.
+In case the injury resulted in hospitalization or ended up in surgery, then you may have a chance for a claim.